kt-k10/Pagerank/README.md

 > 5,4
 > 6,4
 > ```
->
-> There are many terminal commands throughout these instructions.
-> If you haven't used the terminal before, and so these commands are unfamiliar, that's okay.
-> I'd be happy to explain them in office hours,
-> or there are many tutors in the QCL available who can help.
-> (There are no tutors for this class specifically, but anyone who has taken CSCI046 or CSCI133 with me will be able to help with the terminal.)
->
-> Furthermore, you don't "need" to understand the terminal commands in detail,
-> since you are not required to run these commands or to create your own.
-> The important part is to understand the English language description of what the commands are doing,
-> and to understand that this is just how I computed what the English language text is describing.

 As you can see, the graph is stored as a CSV file.
 The first line is a header,